-Models 11-1, 11-2 & 11-3
+Models 11-1\\, 11-2\\ & 11-3\\

-- 4. Install the pinion, thrust bearing/washer, and stop collar (or shaft clamp collar).
-On model 11-1 actuators, the white side of the thrust washer should face the pinion.
-Make sure all steel balls are properly seated in the detents of the actuator collar, locking disc, and pinion.
-Align the stop collar (or shaft clamp collar) and shaft marks made during disassembly and insert a 1/8" pilot punch through the stop collar hole and into the motor shaft (or tighten the button head cap screw in the shaft clamp collar to 15 lb-in.
-(1.7 N•m)) to hold it in place. - Pushing down firmly on the pinion, measure the gap between the stop collar (or shaft clamp collar) and the thrust bearing/washer.
+- 4. Install the pinion, thrust bearing/washer, and stop collar as follows: On model 11-1\\ actuators, the white side of the thrust washer should face the pinion.
+Make sure all steel balls are properly seated in the detents of the drive collar, locking disc, and pinion.
+Align the stop collar with the shaft marks made during disassembly and insert a 1/8" pilot punch through the stop collar hole and into the motor shaft to hold it in place. - 5.
+Pushing down firmly on the pinion, measure the gap between the stop collar and the thrust bearing/washer.
 This distance should measure 0.015 ± .005".
 This space is necessary to ensure proper operation.
-Add shims as necessary.
-Install the new 1/8" spring pin while supporting the shaft (if not equipped with the shaft clamp collar). - 6.
+Add/remove shims as necessary.
+Install the new 1/8" spring pin while supporting the shaft. - 6.
 Install the spring by slipping it over the pinion flange and twisting it into place. - 7.
-On model 11-1 actuators, reassemble combination gears onto the motor end.
+On model 11-1\\ actuators, reassemble combination gears onto the motor end.
 On all models, recoat the gear teeth and components above the pinion liberally with a layer of Fiske Lubriplate GR-132 or equivalent.